naturalis/brassicaceae-hybseq-pipeline/README.md

 - `$ gunzip [SAMPLECODE]_1.fastq.gz`
 - `$ gunzip [SAMPLECODE]_2.fastq.gz`
 7) Go back to the main folder by: `$ cd ~/brassicaceae-hybseq-pipeline/`

-## Create and activate environment
-1) Install and download the necessary software packages for this project written in brassicaceae-hybseq-pipeline.yaml.
-Create the environment by running the following command in the main folder:
-- `$ conda env create -f ./envs/brassicaceae-hybseq-pipeline.yaml`
-2) Activate this environment by:
-- `$ conda activate brassicaceae-hybseq-pipeline`

 ## Download alignreads.py
 ##### In Naturalis high-mem: